 The way you carry yourself will have an impact on how your coworkers, managers, and executive team look at you—so make sure you bring an appropriate level of professionalism to the office.

 Carrying yourself with a sense of professionalism will help you succeed at your first job—and a professional resume will help you succeed in getting your next job.
-Design a resume that will get you hired with one of Canva’s resume templates, like the Green Health Photo Resume or the Green and White Two Tone Corporate Resume.
+Design a resume that will get you hired with one of Canva’s resume templates, like the Green Health Photo Resume(opens in a new tab or window) or the Green and White Two Tone Corporate Resume(opens in a new tab or window).

 So many people are hesitant to ask for help when they need it—especially when they’re in their first job.
 They worry that it will make them seem unqualified for the role.